 George Harrison, or "The Quiet One" as you've read countless times already, was the secret weapon in The Beatles.
 He was one of the most underrated guitarists in rock, a guy would never do anything flashy but delivered some unbelievable solos (listen to "The End" on Abbey Road for proof).
 Why do you think he and Eric Clapton were such good friends?
 It's because they were the best guitarists of their time.
+They inspired a ton of people to find a Gibson guitar and start jamming.
 If I were putting a fantasy band together and could pick any musician from any time, George would be near the top of my list of lead guitarists, ahead of Clapton, Page, Beck, Hendrix, Richards (way ahead of Richards, actually), Perry and Van Halen.
 His playing was so melodic, his guitar practically sang -- I'll avoid the inevitable joke about his guitar weeping, if you don't mind -- and his solos were a lot more complicated than they seemed.

 But never mind the technical proficiency of George's playing.
 His playing had style, something those so-called guitar gods of the 1980s were almost completely lacking.
 Harrison is one of the few guitarists, along with Pink Floyd's David Gilmour, where you could play Name That Guitarist and would only need a single note to spot him.
 That takes skill, people, and George had it in spades.
 He was so comfortable with his ability that he never once felt the need to show it off.
 He did whatever was best for the song, whether it meant doing a four-measure solo or stepping aside for the band to bring in a trumpet player.